ashishkumarpardeshi/STM32f10xx_Exploration/Tutorial_Docs/Serial_Peripheral_Interface.md

 Similarly the LSB of slave shift register is connected to MSB of master shift register via MISO.

+> ### In SPI communiaction Clock is only produced when the Data is placed on MOSI Line.

 ## SPI Communication Configuration